Russell Brand allegations: What is the star accused of?

 Have the police responded?

-While not referring to the comedian by name, the Metropolitan Police said it was "aware of media reporting of a series of allegations of sexual assault" but had not received any reports.

-"If anyone believes they have been the victim of a sexual assault, no matter how long ago it happened, we would encourage them to contact police."
+In the wake of the allegations made against Brand, the Metropolitan Police said on Monday it had received a report of an alleged sexual assault in Soho, central London, in 2003.
+The Met said officers were in contact with the woman and providing support to her, adding: "We continue to encourage anyone who believes they may have been a victim of a sexual offence, no matter how long ago it was, to contact us."

-In a further statement on Sunday, the Met said it had spoken to the Sunday Times and would be making further approaches to the paper and to Channel 4 "to ensure that any victims of crime who they have spoken with are aware of how they may report any criminal allegations to police".
+The force first spoke to the Sunday Times on Saturday.
+It has since made further approaches to the paper and Channel 4 "to ensure that any victims of crime who they have spoken with are aware of how they may report any criminal allegations to police".

-Also on Sunday, the Los Angeles Police Department said it had not been notified "of any incidents, reports or allegations regarding Russell Brand or any of the accusers".
+On Sunday, the Los Angeles Police Department said it had not been notified "of any incidents, reports or allegations regarding Russell Brand or any of the accusers".

-It could not immediately confirm reports of an LAPD officer being alerted by a rape crisis centre in 2012 about one of the accusers being treated there following an incident with Brand.
+It could not immediately confirm reports of an LAPD officer being alerted by a rape crisis centre in 2012 about one of the accusers being treated there following an alleged incident with Brand.